jesikamariie/kickstarter-analysis/README.md

 ### Analysis of Outcomes Based on Launch Date
 There is a total of 1,369 theater campaigns in which 839 were successful, 493 failed and 37 that were canceled broken down by month.
-There was a spike in successful campaigns between may and june.
+There was a spike in successful campaigns between May and June.
 ![Outcomes Based on Launch Date](https://github.com/jesikamariie/kickstarter-analysis/blob/main/Resources/Outcomes%20Based%20on%20Launch%20Date.png)

 ### Analysis of Outcomes Based on Goals